phenoscape/kb-data-extracts/README.md

-# kb-sparql-queries
+# kb-data-extracts

-Miscellaneous queries (in [SPARQL]) for browsing and extracting data reports from the RDF graph in the Phenoscape KB.
+Queries (primarily in [SPARQL]) for data extracts, summaries, reports, etc from the RDF graph in the Phenoscape Knowledgebase (KB).

 ## Submitting queries

-SPARQl queries can be submitted from the command line using `curl`:
+[SPARQL] queries can be submitted from the command line using `curl`:

     $ curl -X POST --data-binary @search_character_descriptions.rq \
-                   --header "Content-Type:application/sparql-query" \
+                   --header "Content-Type: application/sparql-query" \
                    --header "Accept: text/tab-separated-values" \
                    http://localhost:8080/bigdata/sparql > result.txt

-You will need to replace the endpoint URI (`http://localhost:8080/bigdata/sparql` in the command line above) with the correct location of the SPARQL service.
+You will need to replace the endpoint URI (`http://localhost:8080/bigdata/sparql` in the command line example above) with the correct location of the SPARQL service.

-You can also interactively enter the query and modify it iteratively based on results using [YASGUI].
+You can also interactively enter the query and modify it iteratively based on results, for example using [YASGUI].
 (You will need to provide the SPRAQL endpoint, see below.)

 ## Phenoscape KB SPARQL endpoint